drAgon-235/drAgon-235/README.md

 - 👋 Hi, I’m Slawo
 - 👀 I’m a Computer Science Expert / Software Development  -  Fachinformatiker / Anwendungsentwickler (IHK)
 - 🌱 I’m currently taking a course for App-Development in kotlin and swift at the Syntax Institue-Berlin.
-- 💞️ I’m looking for harmony, accuracy & righteousness.
+- 💞️ "Patience is when you want to freak out, but try to understand instead."
 - 📫 How to reach me: d.slawo@gmail.com

 <!---